 Not eating enough foods high in zinc, coupled with intense training will lead to zinc deficiency.
-Some symptoms of zinc deficiency include:
+Zinc deficiency symptoms include slow growth, change in appetite (loss of it), irritability, hair loss, dry skin, loss of smell and taste, diarrhea, and nausea.

 -Problems with sleep